jharmer-rms/iconathon/README.md

 - Make sure none of the paths go outside of the artboard.
 If so, the glyph in the icon font will get misaligned.
 Draw inside the lines.

-- Fill the space edge-to-edge as much as possible.
-The build process will add margins as needed.

 - All paths should be black (#000000).